awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

 This guide walks you through the steps to build an example serverless application using the AWS Serverless Application Model \(AWS SAM\)\.
 You can use this example application as a starting point for developing your own serverless application\.

-## Steps for Using AWS SAM<a name="how-it-works-using-aws-sam"></a>
+## Overview<a name="how-it-works-using-aws-sam"></a>

-The following steps outline how to build a serverless application using AWS SAM:
+The following steps outline how to download, test, and deploy a serverless application using AWS SAM:

 1. **Initialize**\.
 Download a sample application from template using `sam init`\.